-For many smaller LTL and FTL carriers, or private owner/operators, the ELD Mandate has created more questions than answers.
-While there is a lot of information about electronic logging devices out there, weeding through the sea of ELD product advertisements have created some confusion.
+For many smaller LTL and FTL carriers, or private owners/operators, the ELD Mandate has created more questions than answers.
+While there is a lot of information about electronic logging devices out there, weeding through the sea of ELD product advertisements has created some confusion.
 To simplify the facts about ELD Hardware and what do you need to become ELD compliant, we’ve listed five of the most important elements that any LTL or FTL carrier must follow to ensure they are not fined and maintain compliance.

 Step 1: Understand the ELD Mandate and How it Affects Carriers and Drivers

 An ELD is an electronic logging device or an electronic system that allows professional truck drivers and commercial carriers to track their Hours of Service (HOS Compliance).
-However, there are different rules and some exemptions that are unique to different size and type of carriers and drivers.
-This is what is creating a lot of the confusion with what is needed to be compliant.
-The best place to start ELD Mandate compliance is learning about the facts.
+However, there are different rules and some exemptions that are unique to different sizes and types of carriers and drivers.
+This is what is creating a lot of confusion with what is needed to be compliant.
+The best place to start ELD Mandate compliance is by learning about the facts.
 The best source of information with the Electronic Logging Device Mandate is the Federal Motor Carrier Safety Administration’s website.

 Their website has a ton of factual data that will help carriers and drivers understand exactly what they need to do.
 Here is a page that you should visit:

 You can also review the exemptions and rules about documenting exemptions by clicking this link.

 Step 2: Understand the Timelines of ELD Integration

-Although the ELD Mandate was created in 2015, the FMCSA set a few timelines (many of which have passed) that allows carriers to purchase, install, and fine-tune the use of ELD’s.
+Although the ELD Mandate was created in 2015, the FMCSA set a few timelines (many of which have passed) that allow carriers to purchase, install, and fine-tune the use of ELDs.
 Noted below is the timeline as set forth by the ELD Mandate:

 • Prior to December 18th, 2017 – operators are permitted to use an ELD system on a voluntary basis – or continued use of paper logs, or device that has been installed with logging applications or software.